 Biography of Mary Kom

-Mary Kom is a popular India Boxer, lawmaker, and an individual from the Rajya Sabha from Kangathei, Manipur India.
-Further, Mary Kom has won a few lofty distinctions like Padma Shri, Padma Bhushan, and Padma Vibhushan
+Mary Kom is a famous Indian boxer, legislator and Rajya Sabha member from Kangathei, Manipur, India.
+Also, Mary Kom has won some honors like Padma Shri, Padma Bhushan and Padma Vibhushan.

-Mary Kom celebrates her birth anniversary on 24 November 1982 in Kangathei, Manipur India.
-She is 39 years old.
+Mary Kom celebrates her birthday on November 24, 1982 in Kangathei, Manipur India.
+He was thirty-nine years old.
 Her real birth name is Chungneijang Mery Kom Hmangte.
-Likewise, the zodiac sign of Mary is Pisces.
-Kom was born to her father Mangte Tonpa Kom and her mother Mangte Akham Kom.
-Likewise, Mary’s father Mangte Tonpa was also a former boxer who guided Mary in her boxing career.
-Similarly, Mary has two siblings Chung Nei and Jang.
+Similarly, Mary’s zodiac sign is Pisces.
+Kom was born to his father Mangte Tonpa Kom and to his mother Mangte Akham Kom.
+Similarly, Mary Mangte Tonpa’s father is also a boxer who guided Mary in her boxing career.
+Similarly, Mary has two brothers Chung Nei and Jang.
 From a religious point of view, Marey is a Christian

 Early life of Mary kom